Uzebox/uzebox/kernel/videoMode74/M74_Manual.rst

 as this is not possible by the configurability of Mode 74.

-To use these functions, first a target area has to be set up for them using M74_SetVram.
+To use these functions, first a target area has to be set up for them using M74_SetVram (only available unless using a constant VRAM area).
 After this the kernel functions will operate into that area like if it was VRAM.
 A proper tile row configuration and scanline logic has to be set up to actually display this region.

 Some functions within the kernel rely on compile time defined width and height parameters.
 These should be set up by planning how the kernel's output will be displayed with Mode 74 (for example if 6 pixels wide tiles are used at 24 tiles width, 32 could be set up for VRAM_TILES_H and SCREEN_TILES_H).

+Note that the sprite engine also operates on this VRAM.